 Once you created a GKE, EKS, AKS or any other type of Kubernetes cluster you probably want to manage it with your Argo CD instance.
 But how to put it there?
 Classic solution for adding a new cluster with a shell command (OSS or AKP) doesn’t appear very declarative and scalable.
 Let’s have a look at another solution.

-At this point you most certainly use Terraform already and declare your cloud infrastructure with a convenient and absolutely not frustrating Hashicorp Configuration Language (HCL).
-No reasons to stop doing that.
+At this point you most certainly use Terraform already and declare your cloud infrastructure with the Hashicorp Configuration Language (HCL).

 Let me introduce the akuity/akp Terraform provider.